thewca/wca-regulations/wca-regulations_2012.md

     - D4a) Competitor must stop the timer by placing his feet onto the timer sensors.

 ## Article E: Fewest Moves Solving [NOTE: the event name is grammatically irksome.
 But presumably it has become a recognized term in the community, so I imagine I can't change it.]
-- E1) Standard procedure shall followed pursuant to Article A (Speed Solving).
-Additional regulations specific to Fewest Moves Solving, which supersede Article A where conflicts arise therewith, are described below:
+- E1) Standard speed solving procedures shall be followed, as described in Article A (Speed Solving).
+Additional regulations that supersede the corresponding procedures in Article A are described below:
     - E1a) The competitor is permitted a maximum solution length of 80 (moves and rotations).
 [NOTE: is there a difference between moves and rotations? was this ever specified?]
+[NOTEL: This Regulation defines an implicit metric.]
 - E2) Procedure for Fewest Moves Solving:
-    - E2a) The judge distributes a prearranged scramble sequence to all competitors with a print of the scramble position.
+    - E2a) The judge distributes a scramble sequence to all competitors with a print of the scramble position.
 [NOTE: This is really confusing.
 What's "a print of the scramble position"?
-Is it an image?]
+Is it an imcage?]
 The judge then starts the stopwatch and says 'Go'.
-    - E2b) The competitor is allotted a total of 60 minutes to devise a solution consisting of the fewest moves possible.
+    - E2b) The competitor is allotted a total of 60 minutes to devise a solution.
     - E2b1) A judge should announce the remaining time after 30 minutes, 50 minutes, 55 minutes, and 59 minutes have elapsed, and call 'Stop' at 60 minutes.
-    - E2c) At the end of the 60 minutes the competitor must present to the judge clearly and legibly written solution, with notation pursuant to Article 12.
+    - E2c) At the end of the 60 minutes the competitor must give the judge a legibly written solution, using the notation defined for Block Turn Metric (described in Article 12a).
 Penalty: disqualification of the solve.
-    - E2d) The length of the solution shall be calculated in accordance with the Half Turn Metric.
-[NOTE: Is the Half Turn Metric defined anywhere?
-If not, especially since this is the first mention, it should be defined here.]
+    - E2d) The length of the solution shall be calculated in Block Turn Metric (described in Article 12a).
-    - E2e) The solution of the competitor must not be influenced in any way by the scrambling algorithm.
-If called upon, the competitor must be able to reasonably explain the purpose of each move in his solution irrespective of scrambling algorithm.
-The validity of the solve shall be determined by the WCA delegate.
+    - E2e) The solution of the competitor must not be directly derived from any part of the scrambling algorithm.
 Penalty: disqualification of the solve.
-    - E2f) The competitor must be able to give a clear explanation of the solution.
-[NOTE: E2e and E2f are essentially identical in meaning; the latter is merely more broad.
-Should these be folded into one clause, or perhaps a clause and sub-clause?]
+    - E2f) The WCA Delegate may ask the competitor must to explain the purpose of each move in his solution, irrespective of scrambling algorithm.
+The validity of the solve shall be determined by the WCA Delegate.
-- E3) The competitor may use the following objects during the solve: paper and pen (both supplied by judge), 3 cubes (self-supplied), unlimited coloured stickers (self-supplied).
+- E3) The competitor may use the following objects during the solve.
 Penalty for using unauthorized objects: disqualification of the solve.
+(Should the list be inlined again?)
+    - paper and pen (both supplied by judge)
+    - 1-3 cubes (self-supplied)
+    - unlimited coloured stickers (self-supplied).

 ## Article F: Clock Solving
-- F1) Standard procedure shall be followed pursuant to Article A (Speed Solving).
-Additional regulations specific to Clock Solving, which supersede Article A where conflicts arise therewith, are described below:
+- F1) Standard speed solving procedures shall be followed, as described in Article A (Speed Solving).
+Additional regulations that supersede the corresponding procedures in Article A are described below:
-- F2) After scrambling the puzzle, the judge shall place said puzzle onto the Stackmat in a standing position.
+- F2) The judge shall place scrambled puzzle onto the Stackmat in a standing position.
-- F3) At the conclusion of the inspection period, the competitor shall place the puzzle onto the Stackmat in a standing position.
+- F3) At the end of the inspection period, the competitor shall place the puzzle onto the Stackmat in a standing position.
 If the positions of any pins have been in any way changed from their scrambled positions, a +2 penalty shall be applied.
-[NOTE: it seems like you're missing a few sub-articles under Article F.]

 ## Article G: Magic Solving {The following regulations also apply to differently named, like puzzles.)
-- G1) Standard procedure shall be followed pursuant to Article A (Speed Solving).
-Additional regulations specific to Magic Solving, which supersede Article A where conflicts arise therewith, are described below:
+- G1) Standard speed solving procedures shall be followed, as described in Article A (Speed Solving).
+Additional regulations that supersede the corresponding procedures in Article A are described below:
-    - G1a) All solves on the competition timer will be recorded as official solves.
-A competitor may not perform practice solves on the competition timer.
-[NOTE: is this relevant specifically to Magic Solving?
-It seems broadly applicable to any kind of puzzle. (e.g. "No fooling around with the timers if you're not officially competing in this event.")]
+- G2) Scrambling
-- G2) The puzzle is not scrambled.
+    - G2a) The puzzle is not scrambled.
 [NOTE: ok, I'm really confused.
 If it's not scrambled, how does the competitor solve it?]
     - G2b) The puzzle is not covered by judge.
 [NOTE: why is this necessary?
 Except for blindfolded, none of the puzzles are covered.]
+- G3) Inspection
-- G3) The competitor is not allotted inspection time.
+    - G3a) There is no inspection phase.
+- G4) Starting the solve
-- G4) At the start of the solve, the puzzle must lie completely flat on the surface.
+    - G4a) At the start of the solve, the puzzle must lie completely flat on the surface.
 Either of its two sides may face up.

 ## Article H: Multiple Blindfolded Solving
-- H1) Standard procedure shall be followed pursuant to Article B (Blindfolded Solving).
-Additional regulations specific to Multiple Blindfolded Solving, which supersede Article B where conflicts arise therewith, are described below:
+- H1) Standard speed solving procedures shall be followed, as described in Article B (Blindfolded Solving).
+Additional regulations that supersede the corresponding procedures in Article B are described below:
-    - H1a) The competitor must submit to the judge [NOTE: I just assumed it was the judge.
+    - H1a) The competitor must notify to the judge [NOTE: I just assumed it was the judge.
 Specify the person the competitor should talk to prior to the event.], before the start of the event, the number of puzzles (at least 2) he wishes to solve blindfolded per attempt.
-    - H1a1) A competitor must not change said number after the start of the event.
+    - H1a1) A competitor must not change the number of puzzles after the start of the event.
     - H1a2) A competitor's requested number of puzzles must not be disclosed until the start of the event.
-    - H1b) A competitor is allotted 10 minutes to memorise and solve each cube, up to a maximum of 60 minutes, which shall be measured with a stopwatch to the nearest second.
+    - H1b) A competitor is allotted 10 minutes times the number of puzzles, up to a maximum of 60 minutes.
+The time shall be measured with a stopwatch to the nearest second.
+[NOTEL: Do we need to specify to the nearest second?
+It's automatically like that, unless it's under 10 min, and does it make a huge difference then?]
-    - H1b1) Once the allotted time limit is reached, the competitor's attempt shall cease.
-The numbers of solved and unsolved puzzles are counted.
+    - H1b1) The competitor may signal the end of the attempt at any time.
+If and when the time limit is reached, the judge attempt shall stop the competitor.
+[NOTEL: Removed " The numbers of solved and unsolved puzzles are counted."]
-    - H1d) Penalties for each puzzle of the attempt are additive (e.g. if a competitor attempts 10 cubes, finishes with a time of 59:57, and is penalized two times, the final recorded time is 59:57 + 2*2 = 60:01.).
+    - H1d) Time penalties for each puzzle of the attempt are additive (e.g. if a competitor attempts 10 cubes, finishes with a time of 59:57, and is penalized two times, the final recorded time is 59:57 + 2*2 = 60:01.).

 ## Article Z: Optional Regulations
-Optional regulations may be applied to a competition by its organisation team to facilitate the administration of said competition.
+Optional regulations may be applied to a competition by its organisation team to facilitate the administration of the competition.
 The WCA Board must approve the application of (an) optional regulation(s) to a competition.

-- Z1) The organisation team may collect all puzzles for scrambling during registration.
+- Z1) The organisation team may require competitors to submit puzzles for scrambling [NOTEL: Take out "for scrambling"?] during registration.
 - Z2) The organisation team may limit the number of events per competitor.
-- Z3) The organisation team may select competitors who directly qualify for certain rounds of certain events, based on the results of specific previous competitions.
+- Z3) The organisation team may select competitors who directly qualify for certain rounds of certain events, based on the results of specific previous
-- Z4) The organisation team may limit the number of competitors per event, on either a "first come first serve" basis, or based upon qualification times or competitors' positions in the current WCA world rankings.
+- Z4) The organisation team may limit the number of competitors per event, on either a "first come first serve" basis, or based upon qualification times or positions in the current WCA world rankings.
-- Z5) The organisation team may prohibit competitors from participating in select combinations of events.
+- Z5) The organisation team may prohibit competitors from participating in specfic combinations of events.